alexgl-github/alexgl-github.github.io/_posts/2021-03-23-Gumbel-Softmax.md

 {% highlight python %}
 import tensorflow as tf
-from tensorflow.keras.models import Model from tensorflow.keras.layers import Dense from tensorflow.keras.optimizers import RMSprop from tensorflow.keras import backend as K import numpy as np
+from tensorflow.keras.layers import Dense, Layer from tensorflow.keras.optimizers import RMSprop from tensorflow.keras import backend as K import numpy as np